 Bottles of AdBlue can be found in most petrol stations – especially those belonging to chains like Shell or Texaco – and motoring shops, such as Halfords.

 When you buy your AdBlue, check for a code on its label beginning with ‘ISO-22241’.
-This means that the AdBlue in question won’t damage your car’s SCR system, which can prove very expensive to repair or replace.
-Picking the wrong AdBlue can also void your car’s warranty.
+This means that the fluid in question won’t damage your car’s SCR system, which can prove very expensive to repair or replace.
+Picking the wrong type can also void your car’s warranty.

 The cost of AdBlue can vary.
 However, in most cases, you can find a five-litre bottle on store or petrol station shelves for around £5.